 Types or Forms of Treatment of ADHD

 When it comes to the treatment of ADHD, there are two types of treatments.
 They include medication-based treatment and non-medication based treatment.
 We shall be taking it one at a time, starting from medication-based treatment.

 This is the use of drugs to treat ADHD.
-These drugs are majorly of two types, stimulants and non-stimulant.
+These drugs are major of two types, stimulants and non-stimulant.
 Antidepressants are not a type of ADHD drug but support drugs.
-It is a support drug because it helps to suppress some side effects of the major ADHD drugs
+It is a support drug because it helps to suppress some side effects of the major ADHD drugs.

 - Non-stimulants: unlike stimulants, non-stimulants do not take effect very quickly.
 While stimulants need hours to take effect, non-stimulants need days to take effect.
 While stimulants are the first reference for treating ADHD, it may not always work.
 Non-stimulants are equally good alternatives to stimulants for the treatment of ADHD.
 They include atomoxetine, long-acting clonidine, bupropion, long-acting guanfacine, amongst others.

 - Antidepressants: as I was saying earlier, depressants help to curb the side effects of ADHD drugs especially stimulants.
 They are similar to taking analgesics alongside the drugs doctors recommend for your illness.

 Non-Medication Based ADHD Treatment

 This involves the treatment of ADHD without the use of drugs.
 Often called the counseling-based approach, this treatment involves teaching the individual with ADHD the acceptable behaviors.

 Types of Non-Medication Based ADHD Treatment